-Once mapped as “Indian Lands,” this county of deep forests, swamps, and ponds is today famous to many sportsmen, hunters and fishermen for its exceptional hunting grounds and excellent river and creek fishing.
+Once mapped as “Indian Lands,” this county is today famous to many sportsmen, hunters, and fishermen for its exceptional hunting grounds and excellent river and creek fishing.

-Not only does the Lowcountry offer one of the longest hunting seasons in the country, it also contains the largest whitetailed deer populations in the state.
+Not only does the Lowcountry offer one of the longest hunting seasons in the country, it also contains the largest whitetailed deer population in the state.

 Recreation abounds at Lake Warren State Park, a 1,390 acre fishing, boating and picnic area.
 Nature lovers can view alligators and water birds from the pier or along the lake’s edge.

 Other attractions throughout this county of friendly rural towns are farms and numerous antebellum plantation homes, historic churches and cemeteries.
 There are many Places to Go and Things to See in Hampton County.